wejarrard/tf-binding/README.md

 ### Training Customization

 - To train a new model on a different TF, change the data source in the script.
 For example, replace `s3://tf-binding-sites/pretraining/data/AR_ATAC_broadPeak` with your specific TF data file.

-- *Contact Thiady for guidance on generating this file.*
+* See Preprocessing for example.
+Contact Thiady for guidance on generating this file.*

 ### Codebase